Reconstruction era: Southern Democrats

 While Republican whites supported measures for black civil rights, other whites typically opposed these measures.
 Some supported armed attacks to suppress blacks.
 They self-consciously defended their own actions within the framework of a white American discourse of resistance against tyrannical government, and they broadly succeeded in convincing many fellow White citizens, says Steedman.

-The opponents of Reconstruction formed state political parties, affiliated with the national Democratic Party and often named the "Conservative Party."
+The opponents of Reconstruction formed state political parties, affiliated with the national Democratic Party and often named the "Conservative Party".
 They supported or tolerated violent paramilitary groups, such as the White League in Louisiana and the Red Shirts in Mississippi and the Carolinas, that assassinated and intimidated both Black and White Republican leaders at election time.
 Historian George C. Rable called such groups the "military arm of the Democratic Party".
 By the mid-1870s, the "conservatives" and Democrats had aligned with the national Democratic Party, which enthusiastically supported their cause even as the national Republican Party was losing interest in Southern affairs.

-Historian Walter Lynwood Fleming, associated with the early 20th-century Dunning School, describes the mounting anger of Southern Whites:
+Historian Walter L. Fleming, associated with the early 20th-century Dunning School, describes the mounting anger of Southern Whites:

 Often, these White Southerners identified as the "Conservative Party" or the "Democratic and Conservative Party" in order to distinguish themselves from the national Democratic Party and to obtain support from former Whigs.
 These parties sent delegates to the 1868 Democratic National Convention and abandoned their separate names by 1873 or 1874.

 Most White members of both the planter and business class and common farmer class of the South opposed Reconstruction, Black civil rights and military rule and sought white supremacy.
 Democrats nominated some Blacks for political office and tried to entice other Blacks from the Republican side.
 When these attempts to combine with the Blacks failed, the planters joined the common farmers in simply trying to displace the Republican governments.
 The planters and their business allies dominated the self-styled "conservative" coalition that finally took control in the South.
 They were paternalistic toward the Blacks but feared they would use power to raise taxes and slow business development.